Year of the Cat (song)

-"Year of the Cat" is a song by Scottish singer-songwriter Al Stewart, released as a single in July 1976 in the UK (October 1976 in the U.S.).
+"Year of the Cat" is a song by Scottish singer-songwriter Al Stewart, released as a single in July 1976 in the UK (October 1976 in the US).
 The song is the title track of his 1976 album Year of the Cat, and was recorded at Abbey Road Studios, London, in January 1976 by engineer Alan Parsons.
-The song reached number 8 on the Billboard Hot 100 in March 1977.
+The song peaked at number 8 on the Billboard Hot 100 for the consecutive weeks of March 5 and 12, 1977.
 Although Stewart's highest placed single on that chart was 1978's "Time Passages", "Year of the Cat" has remained Stewart's signature recording, receiving regular airplay on both classic rock and folk rock stations.

 Composition

 Co-written by Peter Wood, "Year of the Cat" is a narrative song written in the second person whose protagonist, a tourist, is visiting an exotic market when a mysterious silk-clad woman appears and takes him away for a gauzy romantic adventure.
 On waking the next day beside her, the tourist notes that his tour bus has left without him, and decides to stay where he is for the time being.